 Gus Park, managing director of motor insurance at Direct Line, said: “All road users should be able to undertake their journeys safely.
 Many who would cycle, choose to drive instead as they feel some roads are just not safe enough for them to use.
 Single-carriageway A roads are vital arteries within our road infrastructure, but they need to ensure they can accommodate all road users regardless of their preferred method of transport now and in the future.”

-Full survey data available in Brake and Direct Line report “Our Strategic Road Network - PT.
-1: Safe roads between places”, with key survey excerpts detailed below.
+Full survey data available in Brake and Direct Line report “Our Strategic Road Network - Part 1: Safe roads between places”.